Carol Arthur: Personal life

-Arthur met her future husband, DeLuise, in 1964 while working in various stage theaters in Provincetown, Massachusetts.
-The couple married in 1965, together they had three sons, all of whom have become actors: Peter, Michael, and David DeLuise.
+Arthur met her future husband, DeLuise, in 1964 while working on stage in Provincetown, Massachusetts.
+The couple married in 1965; together they had three sons, all of whom have become actors: Peter, Michael, and David DeLuise.

 Death

 Arthur died on November 1, 2020, at age 85, at the Motion Picture & Television Country House and Hospital in Los Angeles.
 She had been diagnosed with Alzheimer's disease eleven years earlier.
 She was survived by her three sons and several grandchildren.